A lot or a little?

 Is it any good?

-As these characters represent various civilian or military factions and religious beliefs, KINGDOM OF HEAVEN also delivers an anachronous "message" with weight for America's current wars.
+As these characters represent various civilian or military factions and religious beliefs, this brutal drama also delivers an anachronous "message" with weight for America's current wars.
 That is, Balian makes speeches about everyone getting along and no one having a singular claim to Jerusalem, even as he vows to fight to protect the people who live there against the Muslims who mean to win it back (the previous battle is reported to have left thousands dead).

 Still, the film must lead to the 1187 siege of Jerusalem (here brought on by Baldwin's death and Guy's ascendance to the throne; he immediately picks a fight with the Muslims), and Balian must appear to be valiant and morally sound.
 While the battle scenes are vast and the landscapes are breathtaking, the movie contorts history and political context to achieve these ends.
 Though the onetime blacksmith tells his own fighters that the history of the place is not their fault ("None of us took this city from the Muslims!"), he also leads the bloody fight to keep the Muslims out.